Skip to content

 ret

 The SAVE_ALL_REGISTERS and RESTORE_ALL_REGISTERS are assembly macros with simple definitions in context.s.
 Next, we explain how to use ctx_start to start the execution of a thread and use ctx_switch to transfer the control flow to a thread that has already been executing.
-After the explanations, you should be able to implement the thread_* functions and then run programs with multiple threads.
+After the explanations, you should be able to implement all the functions used by the multithreaded program above.

 Context switch